Hibernation or death in the hamster, how to make the difference?

 hibernation in hamsters

-There are several species of hamsters, some of which are more likely to hibernate than others.
-Here is an overview of the characteristics and behaviors related to hibernation of some species of hamsters commonly adopted as pets:
+There are several species of hamster, some of which are more likely to hibernate than others.
+Here's a look at the hibernation-related characteristics and behaviors of a few hamster species commonly adopted as pets:

 • The Russian hamster This species of hamster is particularly sensitive to temperature variations and can easily go into hibernation if the climate is too cold.
 It is essential to maintain an adequate temperature to avoid this phenomenon.